 I used to be offended when people would refer to my photography as a hobby; it belittled my artistic endeavors.
 Often, I would step away from a larger argument and brush it off; it helped to imagine my painter friends’ reaction to the same, to being called hobby painters.
-I suspected they would not feel good about it either.
+I suspected they would not feel good about the label either.
 It is belittling to call someone’s artistic expression a hobby, whether it be a sculpture, photograph or a painting; most artists put tremendous effort into their artwork, thousands of hours thinking and revising, we are met with failure most of the time, countless do-overs.
 Artists must have a high level of bravery to create something and then put it out into the world to be judged.

 There is nothing wrong with photography as a hobby.
 Everyone is unique.
 If you ever feel discouraged, if someone diminishes your work, do not give up; the world is a better place with more artists!